 HIV/AIDS-Related Cancer: Types of Treatment

-ON THIS PAGE: You will learn about the different types of treatments doctors use for people with the most common types of HIV/AIDS-related cancers.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with the most common types of cancers related to human immunodeficiency virus (HIV) and acquired immune deficiency syndrome (AIDS).
 Use the menu to see other pages.

 How HIV/AIDS-related cancer is treated

-In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatment.
+In cancer care, different types of doctors who specialize in cancer, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatment.
 This is called a multidisciplinary team.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Cancer care teams include other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
+Learn more about the clinicians who provide cancer care.

 It is often difficult to treat cancer in people with AIDS because of the increased risk of infections from lower levels of white blood cells and lowered immune function caused by HIV.
 However, doctors and researchers are always looking for better treatments, and recent research has resulted in medical advances.